 Understanding WebSphere in Linux, UNIX & Windows environments

-The second part of the course is designed for Linux, UNIX and Windows environments users who, if they have not already encountered a WebSphere Application Server (WAS) in their organisation, are likely to in the near future.
-It explains the WebSphere Application Server at a conceptual level, and introduces WAS administration and security, as well as covering scalability, availability and failover issues.
+This course is designed for users of Linux, UNIX and Windows environments who, if they have not already encountered a WebSphere Application Server (WAS) in their organisation, are likely to in the near future.
+It explains the WebSphere Application Server architecture together with some of the major components, including administration, installation of J2EE applications, scalability, availability and failover issues.
 As security is a large topic in Web Applications, this course will only cover an introduction to security with WAS.

 On successful completion of this course, attendees will be able to: